 - Compliant with the agreement that we have with the Platform.

-- All clients are treated equitably in the placing of trades in line with our Order Execution Policy.
+- Issued with the aim all clients are treated equitably in the placing of trades in line with our Order Execution Policy.

 In placing orders with Platforms for them to execute with the underlying fund managers we have to be confident in the ability of the Platform to place those trades effectively.